themusiclab/universal-music/README.md

 # Universal interpretations of vocal music

 This is the repository for Yurdum et al. "Universal interpretations of vocal music" (2023, PNAS).
-The manuscript is publicly available at https://psyarxiv.com/4kdx6.
+The manuscript is open-access at https://www.pnas.org/doi/10.1073/pnas.2218593120.

 You can find the following here: